-WWE News: Real Reason Why WWE Canceled John Cena vs. The Undertaker For ‘Wrestlemania 33’ Revealed
+WWE News: Real Reason Why WWE Canceled John Cena Vs. The Undertaker For ‘Wrestlemania 33’ Revealed

 Unless Vince McMahon backtracks again, John Cena will not be facing The Undertaker at Wrestlemania 33 in Orlando later this year.
 A lot of WWE fans will be disappointed, but both men being featured in separate matches on the grandest stage of them all opens up all kinds of interesting possibilities.
 For John Cena, his match with AJ Styles for the WWE Championship at the WWE Royal Rumble is now really unpredictable.

-Many people were expecting John Cena to defeat Styles and become the WWE Champion for the sixteenth time, which would tie Ric Flair for the most World titles in wrestling history.
+Many people were expecting John Cena to defeat Styles and become the WWE Champion for the 16th time, which would tie Ric Flair for the most World titles in wrestling history.
 WWE officials have changed a lot of their plans for Wrestlemania, but Cena winning the title at the WWE Royal Rumble is still likely.
 The only problem is he will be forced to lose the WWE title before his hiatus shortly after Wrestlemania 33.

 WWE officials could be planning for the Cena vs. Styles feud to last through Wrestlemania.It was recently reported that WWE is planning for AJ Styles to face Shane McMahon on the grandest stage of them all.
-But, another report is claiming that Samoa Joe is very likely to debut at the WWE Royal Rumble and received a monster push on the main roster.
+But, another report is claiming that Samoa Joe is very likely to debut at the WWE Royal Rumble and receive a monster push on the main roster.
 John Cena vs. Samoa Joe has been rumored in the past, so WWE could be planning Cena vs. Joe for Wrestlemania 33.

 According to a recent report, there are said to be three names at the top of the list.
 They are Roman Reigns, Finn Balor, and Kevin Owens.
 Balor will be back in time for Wrestlemania after losing several months to an injury, and their dueling entrances alone would be amazing.
 It’s been reported that Vince McMahon would like to see Reigns vs. Undertaker because he believes it will help Roman become a bigger star in WWE.